imgoodatfrench/493S-project/README.md

 This project utilizes code from the **nanoGPT** repository by Andrej Karpathy.
 * **Source:** [https://github.com/karpathy/nanoGPT](https://github.com/karpathy/nanoGPT)
 * **License:** MIT License
 * **Usage:** The model architecture and training loops were adapted from this repository.
-We modified the sampling logic in `sample.py` to support trigger-phrase injection.
+We modified training and some sampling params.

 ## References